Fadahunsiseyi/enumerable/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# morse_code
+# Enumerables
-This app, is to be used by users whom are getting tired of decrypting messages manually.
-This process is automated in this app to break morse code for the user.
+This is the first project we'll be using ruby modules 'MyEnumerable' to implement othe functionality 'Enumerable'.

 ## Built With
 RUBY